JofArnold/cv/README.md

 **Cofounder, lead frontend engineer, designer, UX, Dec 2012 - Nov 2017**

-Co-designed and built one of the first large-scale React applications.
+Lead in designing and building one of the first large-scale React applications.
 App was initial in Knockout.js.
 Switched to Backbone.js and quickly realized it wasn't suitable so started building in React!
 App grew to 100,000 LOC so that was probably a good idea.
 As a cofounder raised a large seed round, found and hired first engineers.
 Other key responsibilities included user testing, UI/UX/AI.
 Spoke at various events and produced a number of presentations including.

 ### HasFu Inc (FitFu.com, YCombinator W11)

 **Cofounder, lead frontend engineer, sales, marketing, community, Jun 2010 - Dec 2012**

 Codesigned and built an iOS fitness app in the spirit of Wii Fit.
 Built user base to over 250,000 user and the app was regularly featured by Apple including the WWDC wall in 2011.
 Raised funding from YCombinator and other investors.